What Is A Freddie Mac Home Possible Mortgage And Is It Right For You?

 Stricter Lending Requirements

-You'll need a FICO® credit score of 660 or higher to qualify for a Home Possible loan, according to Freddie Mac's guidelines.
-That's stricter than what you'd need with an FHA loan, where you can qualify for a 3.5% down payment loan with a credit score as low as 580 or a 10% down payment loan with a FICO® score of at least 500.
-Quicken Loans requires a minimum 580 credit score for an FHA loan.
+You'll need a FICO® credit score of 620 or higher to qualify for a Home Possible loan.
+That's stricter than what you'd need with an FHA loan or VA loan, where you can qualify for a 3.5% down payment loan with a credit score as low as 580 or a 10% down payment loan with a FICO® score of at least 500.
+Rocket Mortgage requires a minimum 580 credit score for FHA and VA loans.

 Fannie Mae offers its own low down payment program, the HomePath Ready Buyer program.
 To qualify for this program, though, you'll typically need a minimum FICO® credit score of 620.